Brutal [Meta]Introduction to Dependent Types in Agda

 More type families and less Unification

-In datatype declarations things before a : are called “parameters”, things after the colon but before a Set are called “indexes”.
+In datatype declaration things before the colon are called “parameters”, things between the colon and the Set are called “indexes”.

 There is a famous datatype involving both of them: